AutoB2G: Agentic Simulation and Reinforcement Learning for Spatio-Temporal Grid-Interactive Building Control: Experiments

+\textbf{Metric Performance.} We compare the impact of different foundation models and agentic modules on workflow construction performance, including GPT-5, GPT-5-mini, and Claude Sonnet 4.5.
+For each model, we evaluate three configurations: \textbf{SOCIA w/o AR}, \textbf{SOCIA w/o Refinement}, and \textbf{SOCIA Full Model}.
+Here, AR denotes agentic retrieval over the structured codebase, while refinement refers to the iterative repair mechanism in SOCIA.

+Table~\ref{tab:llm_eval_main} summarizes the performance of different LLMs and agentic modules on automatic simulation workflow construction across three task complexity levels.
+Overall, the complete SOCIA framework achieves the highest execution reliability, particularly for medium and complex tasks involving multi-stage orchestration and dependency coordination.
+The results further show that iterative refinement mainly improves workflow executability by reducing runtime failures and dependency inconsistencies, leading to higher execution success rate across most settings.
+However, refinement alone does not consistently improve simulation validity, since physically meaningful simulation behavior still depends heavily on the reasoning capability of the underlying foundation model.
+In comparison, stronger models such as GPT-5 and Claude Sonnet 4.5 generally achieve higher simulation validity than GPT-5-mini, especially on complex tasks requiring long-horizon reasoning and multi-stage workflow design.

-Although the proposed method achieves higher performance than the baseline methods, a non-negligible proportion of failure cases still remains.
+\textbf{Failure Cases.} Within the proposed framework, failure cases still remains.
 First, the primary reason lies in the high degree of coupling among cross-module dependencies.
 Multiple components must be correctly configured and coordinated under strict execution orders, parameter constraints, and dependencies.
 In some failure cases, even when all key modules are correctly introduced, subtle inconsistencies in configurations or execution order can still prevent the overall simulation pipeline from completing successfully.
-Second, natural language instructions themselves often exhibit a certain degree of ambiguity.
+Second, task description often exhibit a certain degree of ambiguity.
 Some tasks rely on implicit assumptions or conditions that are not explicitly stated in the user instructions.
 Under such circumstances, the model may introduce additional components or unnecessary operations when inferring user intent, which can cause the pipeline to fail.